Trusted WordPress tutorials, when you need them most.

 Create your custom theme

-You will be shown a list of professionally designed themes that are designed for different types of websites.
+You will be shown a list of professionally designed themes for different types of websites.
 For example, there are templates called ‘Modern Business’, ‘Marketing Agency’, and ‘Mortgage Broker Theme’.

 Take a look through the options and select one that best matches your needs by clicking the checkmark icon.